 - Lack of sensation of the affected parts of the body

 There are three general types of paralysis: paraplegia, hemiplegia and quadriplegia.

 - Paraplegia is paralysis of the legs and lower body resulting from injury to nerves in the areas of the lumbar or thoracic vertebrae.

 - Hemiplegia is paralysis of one side of the body.
 The most common cause is a stroke.

-At Abramson Smith Waldsmith, LLP, our personal injury attorneys consult medical specialists in spinal cord injury and physical rehabilitation.
+At Abramson Smith Waldsmith LLP, our personal injury attorneys consult with medical specialists in regard to spinal cord injury and physical rehabilitation.
 We want to make sure our clients have the resources to meet and overcome the challenges faced after an injury causing paraplegia or quadriplegia.

-We work with life care planners to understand the scope of our clients' needs throughout their lifetimes.
-We work with economists to understand the financial impact of the injuries — loss of income and earning potential, cost of adaptations and accommodations for the home, school or workplace, skilled attendant care, future medical care and other necessary expenses.
+We work with life care planners to understand the scope of our clients’ needs throughout their lifetimes.
+We work with economists to understand the financial impact of the injuries — loss of income and earning potential; cost of adaptations and accommodations for home, school or workplace; skilled attendant care; and future medical care and other necessary expenses.